what-is-Redis

 What is Redis?

 Redis stands for Remote Directory Serve.
 It is an in-memory data structure store.
-That means its storage is held in memory, not on a hard drive.
-It is a key-value database that supports multiple data structures or data types.
-That means that while Redis supports mapped key-value-based strings to store and retrieve data, it also supports other complex data structures like lists, sets, etc.
+It stores its data in memory, not on a hard drive.
+Also, it supports multiple data structures or types as a key-value database.
+Therefore, it helps map key-value-based strings for storing and retrieving data and lists, sets, etc.

 Redis is open-source software released under a BSD 3-clause license, a specific type of permissive free software license.
-Redis began when Salvatore Sanfilippo needed to improve scalability on his website.
+Furthermore, it began when Salvatore Sanfilippo needed to improve the scalability of his website.
 He soon open-sourced the platform.
-Nowadays, the core team develops and maintains Redis, which has been sponsored by Redis Labs since 2015.
+Nowadays, the core team develops and maintains Redis command, which has been sponsored by Redis Labs since 2015.

 Redis Use Cases